xoomsday/ler/README.md

 *   **Offline-First PWA**: Can be installed to the home screen and used entirely without a network connection after the initial visit.
 *   **Book Management**:
-    *   **Upload Books**: Add EPUB files from your local device using the file picker.
+    *   **Upload Books**: Add EPUB files from your local device with a clean, simple button.
-    *   **Local Storage**: EPUB files are stored persistently in the browser's IndexedDB.
+    *   **Local Storage**: EPUB files and user metadata are stored persistently in the browser's IndexedDB.
     *   **Book Listing**: View a list of all uploaded books on the main management screen.
 *   **Reader View**:
+    *   **Remembers Your Place**: The application automatically saves your last reading position on every page turn and returns you to it when you reopen a book.
+    *   **Per-Book Display Settings**: Font size and line height are saved for each book individually and restored when the book is reopened.
     *   **EPUB Rendering**: Opens and displays EPUB files using the `epub.js` library.
     *   **Table of Contents (TOC) & Bookmarking**: A unified overlay allows for easy navigation.
 Users can jump to chapters via the TOC or create/delete/navigate to bookmarks.
 The view can be switched between TOC and Bookmarks without closing the overlay.
-    *   **Auto-Hiding Controls**: The main navigation buttons (TOC, Bookmark, Close) automatically fade out during reading to provide an unobstructed view.
+    *   **Auto-Hiding Controls**: The main navigation buttons automatically fade out during reading.
 They reappear on mouse movement or a tap in the center of the screen.
     *   **Keyboard Navigation**:
-        *   `ArrowLeft` / `ArrowRight`: Navigate between pages, with support for right-to-left (RTL) page progression.
+        *   `ArrowLeft` / `ArrowRight`: Navigate between pages.
         *   `+` / `-`: Increase or decrease the font size.
         *   `[` / `]`: Increase or decrease the line spacing.
+        *   `0`: Reset font size and line height to default.
-    *   **Touch Navigation**:
+    *   **Touch & Mouse Navigation**:
-        *   Tap on the left or right 25% of the screen to turn pages.
+        *   Tap/click on the left or right 25% of the screen to turn pages.
-        *   Tap on the center 50% of the screen to show the navigation controls.
+        *   Tap/click on the center 50% of the screen to show the navigation controls.
+    *   **On-Screen Display Controls**: Buttons are available to increase/decrease font size and line height.
-    *   **Close Reader**: Return to the book management view from the reader.
+    *   **Close Reader**: Return to the book management view.

 ## How to Use